Sensual Massage for Women

 Traditionally sexual stimulation can be experienced in three ways:

-2. With a stranger (one night stand) – exciting, spontaneous, non emotional and no commitment.
+2. With a stranger (one night stand) – exciting, spontaneous, non-emotional and without commitment.

-3. Masturbation – private, I know that I like.
+3. Masturbation – private, I know what I like.

 The 4th option:

-Taking a sensual (erotic) massage offers all the above but combined.
-It is caring, you focussed, supportive, exciting, expertly given with someone who understand a woman’s body and mind, discrete, confidential, private, non emotional, non judgemental, complete openness to explore your feelings, curiosities and desires.
+Taking a sensual (erotic) massage offers all of the above but combined.
+It is caring, supportive, exciting, focused on you and your pleasure, expertly given by someone who understands a woman’s body and mind, who is also discreet, confidential, non-emotional and non-judgemental – offering you complete openness to explore your feelings, curiosities and desires.

 Essential therapy and not just a pleasure